MrZeroUp/MrZeroUp/README.md

-## Greetings, Ladie's and Gentlemen's 👨‍💻🌐.
+## Greetings, ladies and gentlemen. 👨‍💻🌐.

 #